Harlow and Gilston Frequently Asked Questions

 New and extended bus services will serve the new development which will take passengers to Harlow and further afield.

-The site benefits from its close proximity to Harlow Town train station.
+The site benefits from its proximity to Harlow Town train station.
 The Council and the developers have worked with the Train Operating Company throughout the planning process.
 There is potential to increase capacity by adding extra carriages, while the proposal to four-track the line between Tottenham Hale and Broxbourne will also provide benefits.

 Encouragement of walking and cycling will form a key part of the development.
 In particular there is an aspiration to create sustainable transport corridors running north to south and east to west through Harlow.
 More work will be done on this initiative over the coming months.